+We consider two subjective privacy metrics (\emph{speaker verifiability} and \emph{speaker linkability}), and two subjective utility metrics (\emph{speech naturalness} and \emph{speech intelligibility}).
+The speaker verifiability and speech intelligibility metrics are subjective counterparts to the EER/$C_\text{llr}$/$C^\text{min}_\text{llr}$ and WER metrics, and aim to assess how human perception differs from objective evaluation.
+The speaker linkability metric provides a closer account of the way humans perceive voice characteristics and distinguish voices as belonging to certain speakers.
+Finally, the speech intelligibility metric is motivated by the requirement that the anonymized voices should sound natural, for which no established objective metric exists.

-\paragraph{\textbf{Subjective speaker verifiability, speech intelligibility, and naturalness}} These three metrics are evaluated in a unified subjective evaluation test illustrated in Figure~\ref{fig:sub-eval-design}.
-The input speech trial can be an original or anonymized test set trial from a target or a non-target speaker.
-For intelligibility of the input trial, the evaluator assigns a score from 1 (`totally unintelligible') to 10 (`totally intelligible').
+\paragraph{\textbf{Subjective speech naturalness, intelligibility, and speaker verifiability}} These three metrics were evaluated using the unified subjective evaluation test illustrated in Figure~\ref{fig:sub-eval-design}.
+Each evaluator was asked to rate one original or anonymized test set trial at a time.
 For naturalness, the evaluator assigned a score from 1 (`totally unnatural') to 10 (`totally natural').
-For verifiability, the evaluator is required to listen to one original enrollment utterance of the target speaker and rate the similarity between the input trial and the enrollment voice using a scale of 1 to 10, where 1 denotes `different speakers' and 10 denotes `the same speaker' with highest confidence.
-The evaluator were instructed to assign the scores through a role-playing game\footnote{Details can be found in \cite{Tomashenko2021CSlsupplementay}, Section 4.1}.
+For intelligibility, the evaluator assigned a score from 1 (`totally unintelligible') to 10 (`totally intelligible').
+For speaker verifiability, the evaluator was required to listen to one original enrollment utterance from the same or a different speaker and rate the similarity between the trial and enrollment voices using a scale of 1 to 10, where 1 denotes `different speakers' and 10 denotes `the same speaker' with highest confidence.
+The evaluator was instructed to assign the scores through a role-playing game.\footnote{Details are given by \citet[Section~4.1]{Tomashenko2021CSlsupplementay}.}

 Every evaluator was required to evaluate 36 trials in one session, following the procedures in Figure~\ref{fig:sub-eval-design}.
-He or she can also evaluate more than one session.
-The input trials were randomly sampled from the speakers in the three test sets.
-The ratio of anonymized and original trials is roughly 1:1, so does the ratio of trials from target and non-target speakers.
-Among anonymized trials, the ratio of trials from each submitted anonymization system is also balanced.
-There are 47 native English speakers participated in the evaluation and evaluated $16,200$ trials.
-The decomposed number of trials over the three test sets are listed in Table~\ref{tab:data-test}.
+He or she could also evaluate more than one session.
+The trials were randomly sampled from the speakers in the three test sets.
+The ratio of anonymized vs.\ original trials was roughly 1:1.
+So was the ratio of enrollment-trial pairs from the same vs.\ different speakers.
+Among the anonymized trials, the proportion of trials from each submitted anonymization system was also balanced.